Ethan-Ferus/Network-Architecture/README.md

 # Cloud-Architecture

--In this project, I am buidling and deploying a basic cloud architecture using AWS services and Terraform
+-In this project, I am building and deploying a basic cloud architecture using AWS services and Terraform

 The services i am using are:
   Internet Gateway,